semanticarts/ontology-toolkit/README.md

   -h, --help            show this help message and exit -f {xml,turtle,nt}, --format {xml,turtle,nt}
                         Output format
-  -c CONTEXT, --context CONTEXT
-                        Export as N-Quads in CONTEXT.
-  --debug               Emit verbose debug output
+  -i, --in-place        Overwrite each input file with update, preserving format --debug               Emit verbose debug output
   -o OUTPUT, --output OUTPUT
                         Path to output file.
-  -s, --strip-versions  Remove versions from imports.
-  -m IRI VERSION, --merge IRI VERSION
-                        Merge all inputs into a single ontology with the given IRI and version
+Will be ignored if --in-place is specified.
-  -b [{all,strict}], --defined-by [{all,strict}]
+  -b [{all,full,strict}], --defined-by [{all,full,strict}]
                         Add rdfs:isDefinedBy to every resource defined.
-If the (default) "strict" argument is provided, only
-                        owl:Class, owl:ObjectProperty, owl:DatatypeProperty,
-                        owl:AnnotationProperty and owl:Thing entities will be
+If the (default) "strict" argument is provided, only owl:Class, owl:ObjectProperty, owl:DatatypeProperty, owl:AnnotationProperty and owl:Thing entities
-                        annotated.
-If "all" is provided, every entity that has any properties other than rdf:type will be annotated.
+                        will be annotated.
+If "full" is provided, every entity that has any properties other than rdf:type will be annotated.
+If "all" is provided, every entity will be annotated.
+Will override any existing rdfs:isDefinedBy annotations on the affected entities unless --retain-definedBy is specified.
-  --retain-definedBy    When merging ontologies, retain existing values of
+  --retain-definedBy    Retain existing values of rdfs:isDefinedBy --versioned-definedBy
-                        rdfs:isDefinedBy
+                        Use versionIRI for rdfs:isDefinedBy, when available -v SET_VERSION, --set-version SET_VERSION
+                        Set the version of the defined ontology --version-info [VERSION_INFO]
+                        Adjust versionInfo, defaults to "Version X.x.x" -d DEPENDENCY VERSION, --dependency-version DEPENDENCY VERSION
+                        Update the import of DEPENDENCY to VERSION
 ```

 ### Graphic